December 15, 2023

 3. Waterproof Boots or Shoes

 I live in a wet place, so waterproof shoes are a no-brainer for me.
 My Blondo boots are exactly the right fit when I decided what to wear at the European Christmas markets because they are waterproof.
 I purchased two pairs off of Poshmark earlier in the season and I brought them both.
-They were the right item for me on this particular trip.
+They were the right item for me on the first trip.
 It snowed nearly the entire time, and they were worth their weight in gold as I trudged through even the black snow.
 You’d never know how much water was on these shoes.
+My second trip involved my first pair of La Canadienne boots and I was IN LOVE.
+Red and spicy like myself, they were comfortable right out of the box.
+I walked miles.
 Highly recommend one or several pairs.
 I'll be buying more sooner than later.

 Image